wbat/terraform-provider-github-bak/website/docs/r/repository.html.markdown

 * `svn_url` - URL that can be provided to `svn checkout` to check out the repository via GitHub's Subversion protocol emulation.

+* `pages` - The block consisting of the repository's Github Pages configuration with the following additional attributes:
+ * `custom_404` - Whether the rendered Github Pages site has a custom 404 page.
+ * `html_url` - The absolute URL (including scheme) of the rendered Github Pages site e.g. `https://username.github.io`.
+ * `status` - The Github Pages site's build status e.g. `building` or `built`.
+ * `url` - The repository URL of the rendered Github Pages site e.g. `https://api.github.com/repos/test-owner/test-repo/pages`

 ## Import